chayleaf/urn/README.md

 sure if other URN parsers can be trusted!
 Granted, there's very little of them because almost nobody really needs URNs...

+## Roadmap

+Currently, I'm looking for options to integrate with the `percent-encoding` crate.
+If that isn't possible, I still want to make percent-encoding/decoding functions return an iterator rather than a `String`.
+Once that's done, I think the crate will be ready for 1.0.

 ## Changelog

 - 0.1.0 - initial release